 Because bare root plants are so economical we recommend taking advantage of this by planting in a double staggered row (the best way to grow a dense, bushy hedge).
 Another good idea is to buy slightly more than you need and plant them in a different patch to let them grow.
 If you find that any of the plants in your hedge fail or you have any bare patches, you can add some of your spares and they will be the same height and thickness - "Here's some I planted earlier!"

 As this root type is only available when the plants are completely dormant, from November to March/April, they can only be delivered and planted during this period (Exact dates of the season depend on the weather each year).
 Precedence is given to pre-orders so if you need your plants at the beginning of the planting season we strongly recommend pre-ordering.
 We begin taking pre-orders for bare roots from mid-summer.
 Although we highly recommend planting bare roots as soon as they are delivered (as long as the soil is not frozen or waterlogged) they can be kept for a a week or two if the following steps are carried out.

-Best for Hedging have a large range of hedge plants available in bare roots and we also stock ready made packs of mixed native bare root hedging.
+Best4hedging have a large range of hedge plants available in bare root form and we also stock ready made packs of mixed native bare root hedging.
 These packs provide a ready made selection of complimentary plants for informal, natural garden hedging.